 If electric utilities wish to encourage electrification, they can also offer price incentives for the use of new electric technologies like cars or water heaters.
 For example, San Diego Gas & Electric (SDG&E) offers customers a low electricity rate specific for electric vehicle charging during off-peak hours.

 Policymakers or utilities may also have to intervene to prevent potentially negative consequences from electrification.
-As more sectors become electrified, electric utilities may face challenges in meeting higher electricity demand, which might require upgrades to infrastructure in order to accommodate the additional load.
+As more sectors become electrified, electric utilities may face challenges in meeting higher electricity demand, which might require infrastructure upgrades to accommodate the additional load.
 Alternatively, these impacts could be mitigated through other methods, such as managed charging of cars or water heating.
 Similarly, as the economy becomes more dependent on the electricity system rather than fossil fuel-burning technologies, policymakers and grid operators may need to take precautions to ensure that the power grid is able to maintain reliability and resilience in the face of possible power disruptions.
 Despite these challenges, electrification could be an effective tool for reducing carbon emissions, especially if it is encouraged through efficient policy design.

 Washington Post: "Supreme Court Leak Strikes Fear among Environmental Lawyers"

 University Fellow and environmental attorney Nathan Richardson predicts the fate of the Supreme Court case West Virginia v.
 EPA in light of the court's draft decision on Roe v.
 Wade.